publicinnovation/openorg/chapters/2_need-and-opportunity.md

 With regard to the third goal, diversifying the economy, the Next Economy plan notes:

 >"According to recent U.S. employment statistics, the Capital Region’s government workforce is one of the largest per capita of any metropolitan region in the United States.
 Government has been a valuable contributor to the Region’s economy and there is little question that the presence of government has dampened the effects of past economic downturns.
-In the face of current economic and financial realities, however, forecasts call for flat to negative employment in the government sector for the foreseeable future (p.
-28)."
+In the face of current economic and financial realities, however, forecasts call for flat to negative employment in the government sector for the foreseeable future (28)."

 Even an optimistic outlook means that one-in-four residents will work in the public sector ten years from now (today, it’s almost one-in-three).
 The California Legislature literally would need to relocate the state capital to another region in order to make a meaningful dent in our share of public sector employment.
 Fostering a strong innovation environment must include changing the culture of government.